parcoor/py-propagsim/README.md

 ![CAST contamination process](../master/img/contagion.png?raw=true "CAST contamination process")

-If *Agent_2* gets infected, it gets to its own state having the least strictly positive *severity* (it can't jump directly to a more severe state).
+If *Agent_B* gets infected, it gets to its own state having the least strictly positive *severity* (it can't jump directly to a more severe state).

 ## State transition
 A *state transition matrix* and *state durations* are attached to each *agent*.
 The *state transition matrix* is a Markovian matrix describing the transition probabilities between the states an agent can take.
 The *state durations* are the duration of each state.
 If a agent is in a given *state*, it will switch to another one sampled according to its *state transition matrix*